 Cooking for many people in a small space is not the challenge, says Travis, who has already cooked in 14 different restaurants.
 Rather, it is the constant swaying of the train that meanders through the Rocky Mountains: “If you are not careful, the food flies towards you.
 It's like cooking on a surfboard, ”says Travis.

-His workplace therefore has some special features compared to other restaurant kitchens: there are mats to keep the dishes.
+His workplace therefore has some special features compared to other restaurant kitchens: there are mats so that the dishes stay put.
 And it is only cooked with electronics, not propane.
 "That would be too dangerous," says Travis.
-Of course, this is also the basis of the menu: You won't find any fried food, for example.
+This is of course also the basis of the menu: You won't find any fried food, for example.

 Kitchen workplaces of the future

-In general, the food must not only be of high quality, but also practical: “We always plan two different menus for four days, each for the return trip from Calgary to Vancouver.
+In general, the food not only has to be high-quality, but also practical: “We always plan two different menus for four days, each for the return trip from Calgary to Vancouver.
 At the stopover in Calgary, we invite the food out at night, ”he explains the logistical effort behind his work.

 And why should it be any different with kitchens than with digital workplaces?
 They too have to be constantly modernized and adapted to the latest requirements.

 More knowledge - PDF download, eCourses or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!